danielaparker/jsoncons/doc/md/Classes/wojson.md

 ```
 ### Interface

-The interface is the same as [ojson](ojson), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for narrow character ones.
+The interface is the same as [json](json), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for narrow character ones.

 ### See also